ibm-js/deliteful/docs/list/List.md

 <a name="accessibility"></a>
 ### Accessibility

-The widget supports two different WAI-ARIA roles:
+The widget supports three different WAI-ARIA roles:

-1. [grid](http://www.w3.org/TR/2014/REC-wai-aria-20140320/roles#grid), which is the default role
+1. [grid](https://www.w3.org/TR/wai-aria/roles#grid), which is the default role
+2. [listbox](https://www.w3.org/TR/wai-aria/roles#listbox), which can be simply using `setAttribute` method.
-1. [listbox](http://www.w3.org/TR/2014/REC-wai-aria-20140320/roles#listbox), which can be simply using `setAttribute` method.
+2. [menu](https://www.w3.org/TR/wai-aria/roles#menu), which can be simply using `setAttribute` method.

 #### grid role